By Kristen Harknett

 Can’t Catch a Break: Intersectional Inequalities at Work

-Read the Full Article The labor market is the site of longstanding and persistent inequalities across race and gender groups in hiring, compensation, and advancement.
+The labor market is the site of longstanding and persistent inequalities across race and gender groups in hiring, compensation, and advancement.
 In this paper, we draw on data from 13,574 hourly service-sector workers to extend the study of intersectional labor market inequalities to workers’ experience on the job.
 In the service sector, where workers are regularly expected to be on their feet for long hours and contend with intense and unrelenting workloads, regular break time is an essential component of job quality and general well-being.
-Yet, we find that Black women are less likely than their...
+Yet, we find that Black women are less likely than their counterparts to get a...

 IKEA Self-Scheduling Intervention: Baseline Report